MicrosoftDocs/visualstudio-docs/mac/blazor.md

 ## Blazor support in Visual Studio for Mac

 Visual Studio for Mac (starting with version 8.4) includes new features to help you create new Blazor server projects.
 As well, it provides you the standard support you would expect such as building, running and debugging Blazor projects.
+In Visual Studio for Mac 8.6 support for creating, building and running Blazor WebAssembly projects was added.

 In the walkthrough above, we saw how the Blazor Server App project template helps you create a new Blazor Server App project.
-Let's take a look at some of the additional features in Visual Studio for Mac to support Blazor server project development.
+Let's take a look at some of the additional features in Visual Studio for Mac to support Blazor project development.

 ### Editor support for *.razor* files
 Visual Studio for Mac includes support for editing .razor files - majority of the files that you’ll be using when creating Blazor applications.
 The Windows and Mac version of the IDE share the same editor for .razor files.
 You’ll see full colorization and completion support for your .razor files including completions for Razor components declared in the project.